 It’s another way of saying “rebate”.

-According to the IRS, a rebate is nontaxable income:
+According to the IRS, a rebate is considered to be nontaxable income:

 A cash rebate you receive from a dealer or manufacturer of an item you buy isn’t income, but you must reduce your basis by the amount of the rebate.Internal Revenue Service, Publication 525